Lee Dyer, Ph.D.

 Why caterpillars, parasitoids, and plants?

-“Over half of the described species of organisms in the world are directly involved in plant–herbivore–parasitoid interactions, yet very little is known about the actual diversity of parasitoids in tropical ecosystems,” he has written.
+"Over half of the described species of organisms in the world are directly involved in plant–herbivore–parasitoid interactions, yet very little is known about the actual diversity of parasitoids in tropical ecosystems," Lee wrote.

 A great moment in the field: